Is Granting ESOPs to Independent Directors Beneficial?

 - The Independent Director should not be the promoter of the company or any of its holding or subsidiary or associate companies.

 - There must be no monetary relationship between the ID and the company in any other way other than that of being an ID, i.e., the ID must not be a lender, borrower, vendor, debtor, guarantor, or have any other financial interest in the company.

 Since Independent Directors are not employees of a company, they do not receive a salary.
 Instead, their compensation is structured using one or more of the following three channels:

 - Reimbursement of expenses for attending a meeting: Any expenses incurred by an Independent Director for attending the meeting can be reimbursed.
-Although strictly speaking, this is not a form of compensation for the director’s time and guidance, reimbursement of expenses is considered part of the compensation package.
+Although this is not a form of compensation for the director’s time and guidance, reimbursement of expenses is considered part of the compensation package.
 Such expenses include travel, accommodation, and any other expense incurred to attend the company’s Board or committee meetings.

 Until recently, the Companies Act and the SEBI Listing Obligations and Disclosure Requirements Regulations or LODR prohibited Independent Directors from being entitled to ESOPs since their independence would be compromised.

 In March 2021, the Securities Exchange Board of India (SEBI), the primary regulator of financial markets in India, published a consultation paper containing amendments based on a review of the legal provisions regarding the company’s Independent Directors.
 These amendments include changes in the remuneration of IDs and now allow ESOPs to be granted to them.